 Please submit a course evaluation through CourseEvalUM in order to help faculty and administrators improve teaching and learning at Maryland.
 All information submitted to CourseEvalUM is confidential.
 Campus will notify you when CourseEvalUM is open for you to complete your evaluations for fall semester courses.
-Please go directly to the Course Eval UM website (Links to an external site.) to complete your evaluations.
+Please go directly to the Course Eval UM website to complete your evaluations.
 By completing all of your evaluations each semester, you will have the privilege of accessing through Testudo, the evaluation reports for the thousands of courses for which 70% or more students submitted their evaluations.